rgcgithub/regenie/docs/docs/options.md

 .
 ```

 No header.
 Each line starts with individual FID IID.
-Space separated.
+Space/tab separated.

 Samples listed in the file that are not in bgen/bed file are ignored.